jlparkI/mix_T/README.md

 1) Modeling / clustering a dataset using a finite mixture of multivariate Student's t distributions fit via the EM algorithm.
-You can select the number of components using either prior knowledge or the information criteria calculated by the model (e.g. AIC, BIC).
+You can select the number of components using either prior knowledge or the information criteria calculated by the model (AIC, BIC).
 2) Modeling / clustering a dataset using a mixture of multivariate Student's t distributions fit via the variational mean-field approximation.
-Depending on the hyperparameters you select, the fitting process will automatically "choose" an appropriate number of clusters, so the number of components in this case acts as an upper bound.
+Depending on the hyperparameters you select, the fitting process may kill off unneeded clusters, so the number of components in this case acts as an upper bound.
 3) Modeling / clustering an infinite mixture of Student's t-distributions (i.e. a Dirichlet process).
 In practice, this model is fitted using some small modifications to the mean-field recipe and has some of the same advantages and limitations.